 On this blog, I specialise in Education, Productivity and personal development, so if you’re interested in any of those, you should absolutely consider giving my posts a read.

 - I’ve been practicing Taekwondo for most of my life (2008-present) and have a second-degree black belt in the martial art.
 I plan to open a class of my own one day.

 - Standing in front of an audience and teaching keeps the lights on and it’s also a personal passion.
 I just love talking about History.
 In fact, I stayed up until gone 3AM with a friend I was living with in my Second Year of university after getting onto the topic of ‘why do nations exist?’
 We blog about that over on our History blog, linked below.

 - I’m usually victimised by cabin fever, which is why I stay as active as possible.
 To get out of the house, I’m a huge fan of lifting heavy things at the gym.
 Currently, I’m aiming for more muscle mass.

 Where to find me

 - Right here!
-Hardly Hamilton is active every week, with new posts on Fridays at 4:30pm GMT.
-Socials go off at 5pm on that very same day, to keep you from missing out.
+Hardly Hamilton is active every week, with new posts usually on Fridays.

 - Our Velvet Revolution is home to any Historical/Social/Political essay-style work that I and my friend, Niamh Coffey (PhD student!), update as regularly as we can.
 I aim to post there once a month, depending on when inspiration strikes.